 - Dissolve dry yeast in warm water in a small bowl.
 Set aside for 5 minutes to proof.

 - In a large bowl, sift together flour, baking soda, baking powder, sugar, and salt.
 Cut shortening into flour mixture with a pastry cutter or two knifes or use your hands (like I did!).
 Add the buttermilk, the yeast mixture, and the shredded cheddar cheese.
-Dump dough onto floured surface and knead for a couple of minutes.
-Roll out and cut with biscuit cutter into 2- 2½ inch biscuits.
+Dump dough onto floured surface and gently knead for a couple of minutes.
+Pat the dough out until about 1 inch thick and cut with a 2-2 ½ inch biscuit cutter.
 Place biscuits on a lightly greased baking sheet and let rest for 5 minutes.

 - Bake for 12-15 minutes, or until lightly brown.
 Brush with garlic butter and serve immediately.

 - Melt butter in a small saucepan or in microwave.
-Stir in garlic powder.
-Place any butter leftovers in covered container and store in refrigerator.
+Stir in the garlic powder.
+Place any butter leftovers in covered container and store in the refrigerator.